lucky123485/postgreSQL/README.md

 UPDATE 1
 company=#
 ```
-**UPDATE employee:** Specifies that you want to update data in the "employee" table.
+**UPDATE employee**: Specifies that you want to update data in the "employee" table.

-**SET fname**='lucky': Indicates the change you want to make.
+**SET fname**:'lucky': Indicates the change you want to make.
 It says, "Set the value of the 'fname' (first name) column to 'lucky'."

-**WHERE age=28:** Acts as a condition.
+**WHERE age=28**: Acts as a condition.
 It says, "Apply the update only to the rows where the 'age' column is equal to 28."

 **Delete data from table**-
 To delete data from a table, you use the DELETE statement.